naelstrof/ChurnVectorSDK/ModdingGuides/NewCharacter.md

 Once all of the materials are set up, Right click in your project window and create a new Prefab.
 Open the prefab, drag your imported model in from the project window and then, in the inspector, set their X and Z position to 0 and the Y position to -1.

-> This is important so to highlight this information again, the X and Z position to ZERO (0) and the Y position to Negative one (-1)

 > If you have a naked and clothed version these will be clipping through eachother currently, go ahead and expand the Hierarchy to show your armature and meshes.
 Click on the naked mesh and then in your inspector window click on the tick next to the name in order to disable it.
 We will configure the clothing values in Part 2 to toggle between the clothed and naked version by programatically enabling and disabling meshes like this.

 Drag your prefab into the scene and check that all of the materials are correct and that the character model sits properly with the bottom of their feet lined up with the movement gizmo.